 The pass mark in the MEQ paper will be assessed relative to an external standard set by the examiners.
 Raw marks may be adjusted (scaled) to preserve a common standard between examinations.

 The OSPE comprises 7 parts, 6 of which (including the long and short clinical stations) will be held at either the Clinical Skills Centre, Northern General Hospital in Sheffield or another suitable venue.
-The 7th part comprises a photographic/occupational hygiene station and will be held separately (see below).
+The 7th part comprises a photographic/occupational hygiene paper and will be held separately (see below).

 In all there will be 2 hours 20 minutes of assessment (with a small additional amount of waiting time between some stations), comprising: